arpit1302/Plagiarism-Detector/README.md

 # Plagiarism-Detector
-Simple plagiarism detector made using python
+Simple plagiarism detector made in python using containment measure

 Packages and Interfaces Needed
 1. NLTK : Package used for pre-processing to tokenize and etc.